kalmarunionenctf/kalmarctf/crypto/DreamHash/readme.txt

 `nc {Remote server IP and PORT here}`
 ```

-Information and files given to players are in /public
+Information and files given to players are in ./public/
-Files used to compile and host the challenge are in /internal_hosting
+Files used to compile and host the challenge are in ./internal_hosting/
+A combined writeup and solution script is in ./solution/